NGUtech/amqp-relay/README.md

  - `amqp-host`: the host address in address:port format
  - `amqp-auth`: the optional service credentials in user:pass format
  - `amqp-exchange`: the name of the exchange you wish to send through
- - `amqp-notifications`: a comma seperated list of notifications to relay
+ - `amqp-notifications`: a comma seperated list of notifications to relay.
+Notification types are [listed here](https://lightning.readthedocs.io/PLUGINS.html#notification-types).
+Note also that `warning` notifications are not implemented yet.

 It will attempt reconnection every 10 seconds on startup if a host, exchange & notification list are provided.